Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 fail-fast policy is activated.

-If a `stop` policy is set, all running jobs will be stopped and all pending ones will be canceled as soon as possible when one job fails.
+If a `stop` policy is set, all running jobs will be stopped and all pending jobs will be canceled (as soon as possible) when one job fails.

-If a `cancel` policy is set, when one job fails, the blocks and jobs which have not yet started executing will be canceled, but already running ones will be allowed to finish executing.
+If a `cancel` policy is set, when one job fails, the blocks and jobs which have not yet started executing will be canceled, but jobs that are already running will be allowed to finish executing.
 This will provide you with more data for debugging without using additional resources.

-### An example of setting fail-fast stop policy
+### An example of setting up a fail-fast stop policy

 In the following configuration, blocks A and B run in parallel.
 Block C runs after block B is finished.